 The global market strategy should also consider the role of partnerships.
 Forming strategic alliances with companies in other countries can allow UK pharmaceutical firms to tap into new markets and benefit from the expertise and resources of their partners.

-Sujet a lire : What Are the Optimal Customer Segmentation Techniques for UK Online Grocery Stores?
+A lire aussi : What Are the Optimal Customer Segmentation Techniques for UK Online Grocery Stores?

 Growth and innovation go hand in hand in the pharmaceutical industry.
 To compete globally, UK pharmaceutical companies must be at the forefront of R&D, constantly seeking to develop new and improved products.